YugabyteDB-Samples/geo-distributed-messenger/gcloud_deployment.md

 ## Create Service Account

 This is an OPTIONAL step.
-Follow it only if you need to run the Attachments service on your local machine and wish to store pictures in Google Cloud Storage instead of Minio.
+Follow the steps below only if you need to run the Attachments service on your local machine and wish to store pictures in Google Cloud Storage.
 Otherwise, skip this section!

 1. Create the service account:
     ```shell